cyfdecyf/cow/README.md

 - Convert socks proxy to HTTP proxy
   - Can start socks proxy server through ssh, requires public key authentication

-# Limitations #

-- Designed to run on your own computer
-- No caching, COW just passes traffic between clients and web servers
-  - For web browsing, browsers have their own cache
-- Beta quality now
-  - I'm using COW as system wide proxy on OS X 10.8 everyday
-  - Issue reporting is welcomed

 # Installation #

 Install [go](http://golang.org/doc/install), then run